mkwozniak/ZSpace-2DUnityPlanetShader/README.md

 * Texture2D, Simple, Gradient, Voronoi, and Voronoi Cell available for each layer.
 * Versatile, highly customizable, and robust.

+## How To Use
+There are four main categories of the shader, each with their own options.

+### Alpha Noise
+Alpha Noise applies an alpha cutoff noise pattern to the entire sprite.

+### Color Noise
+Color noise applies a colored noise pattern on top of that.
+The secondary color determines the inverse color of the noise pattern.

+### Overlay Texture
+Overlays another texture on top of the entire sprite.

+### HV Cutoff
+HV Cutoff applies an alpha cutoff on the horizontal and vertical UVS.
+A noise pattern can be applied to this cutoff as well.

 ## Things To Note
 * Alpha noise emission color and color noise don't work together.
 If using color noise, it will use that color for emission.
 * When using the Inverse HV Cutoff option, make sure to adjust the cutoff values accordingly.

+## Known Issues
+* The final .shader version does not show the separate categories.

 ## Possible Future Improvements
 * Improved shader options